Cheapest Health Insurance in New Jersey: Affordable Plans for 2026

 Our Analysis Approach

 We collected plan data for consumers aged 18, 26, 40, 50 and 60 to cover the full age spectrum from teens through pre-Medicare seniors.
-We ranked providers by their average monthly premiums for 40-year-olds as our baseline "cheapest overall" category, since this age reflects New Jersey's median health insurance consumer and provides the most relevant comparison for most shoppers.
+Providers are ranked by their average monthly premiums for 40-year-olds as our baseline cheapest overall category, since this age reflects New Jersey's median health insurance consumer and provides the most relevant comparison for most shoppers.

 Important Cost Tradeoff

-Bronze and Silver plans (the lowest monthly premiums) charge $2,500 to $4,650 deductibles and $8,300 to $8,800 maximum out-of-pocket costs.
+Bronze-tier and Silver-tier plans (the lowest monthly premiums) charge $2,500 to $4,650 deductibles and $8,300 to $8,800 maximum out-of-pocket costs.
 You'll save monthly but pay more when you need care.
 Compare premiums and potential out-of-pocket expenses based on your expected medical usage.

 Related Pages